 Identifying those who are billionaires among those who have significant wealth can be difficult, because many are reticent about publicly discussing details of their wealth.

 According to the U.S. Census Bureau, in 1916, Rockefeller was the only billionaire of the approximately 102 million people in the United States.
-As of 2020, the U.S. Census Bureau reported there are 331.4 million people in America.
-With 724 billionaires in the country by Forbes’ count, that works out to one for every 457,000 residents.
+As of 2023, the U.S. Census Bureau reported there are about 336 million people in America.
+With 735 billionaires in the country by Forbes’ count, that works out to one for every 457,000 residents or so.

 Assuming that the number of U.S. billionaires will continue to increase at its historic rate of 6.49% annually, there will be more than 4,800 American billionaires by 2050, or one billionaire for every 91,000 people of the projected 439 million total U.S. population.
 Dreams of becoming a billionaire may not be as far-fetched as once believed.